 “To the further question: what does it mean to believe on the Lord Jesus Christ?
 Its reply is: it means knowing oneself to be a sinner, and Christ to have died for sinners; abandoning all self-righteousness and self-confidence, and casting oneself wholly upon Him of pardon and peace; and exchanging ones natural enmity and rebellion against God for a spirit of grateful submission to the will of Christ through the renewing of one’s heart by the Holy Ghost.”

 God, Christ and the Holy Ghost are all involved in this “good news” to sinners.
 All have their role and function and the sinner’s response of “knowing,” “abandoning,” “casting” and “exchanging” are decisions of the will that the sinner must make that are summed up in “repent and believe the gospel.”
-The gospel remains “good news.”
+On libertarian free will grounds the gospel remains “good news.”

-For the non-Calvinist, this active, personal faith and trust in Christ assuredly appropriates the salvation Christ secured on their behalf.
-It is what it means for a sinner to know that their salvation can be found “in Christ,” not in a premundane salvific decision of God which is unknowable to the sinner which wreaks havoc with the gospel as “good news.”
+For the non-Calvinist, this active, personal faith and trust in Christ appropriates the salvation Christ secured on their behalf.
+It is what it means for a sinner to assuredly know that they are saved because their salvation can be found “in Christ,” not in a premundane salvific decision of God which is unknowable to the sinner which wreaks havoc with the gospel as “good news.”

 Where does Packer go wrong?
 I submit that his theology is actually christologically deficient, for according to Calvinism, ultimately our salvation does not reside “in Christ” in the sense that salvation can actually be found by all in him through faith in his work on the cross on our behalf.
 According to the Calvinist, ultimately one’s salvation rests in the decision of God in eternity past to either save an individual through the death of Christ or assign them to hell by not electing them to salvation.
 Christ simply implements God’s premundane decision to save certain elect persons.
 Salvation is not available “in Christ” to all sinners as sinners who need a savior.
-The focus has shifted from the possibility and potential for salvation actually residing “in Christ” and available “in Christ,” to the decision of God in eternity past and the self-examination for “manifest evidences” of one’s election.
+The focus has shifted from the possibility and potential for a salvation which actually resides in the historical Christ and is therefore available to all “in Christ,” to the decision of God in eternity past and the self-examination for “manifest evidences” of one’s election.
 Christ is no longer the source of a presently available salvation for all sinners – a salvation that can be appropriated by any sinner through faith.

 Recall Miethe’s observation which seems very accurate after all and applicable to Packer’s “advice” here.